Introduction to pypsa#

 INFO:linopy.model: Solve problem using Highs solver

-WARNING:linopy.constants:Optimization failed:
+WARNING:linopy.constants:Optimization potentially failed:

 Status: warning